utkarshu281/-Decentralized-venture-capital-platform/README.md

 The vision of DVC is to create a decentralized, transparent, and efficient funding mechanism for startups.
 By leveraging blockchain technology, this project aims to:

-Eliminate middlemen in the venture capital process.
+Eliminate intermediaries in the venture capital process.

 Ensure transparency in startup funding.